Chirag1994/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 |-------------|------------------------|--------------|
 | A | 2 | 25 |
 | B | 3 | 40 |

+#### Analysis of Total Items and Amount Spent Before Becoming a Member

+1. **Pre-Membership Purchases Overview**:

+   - Customer A made a total of 2 purchases before becoming a member, with a corresponding total amount spent of $25.
+   - Customer B made 3 purchases before joining the loyalty program, amounting to a total expenditure of $40.

 ### 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier how many points would each customer have?